OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 In the past, Android developers often relied on the `Settings.Secure.ANDROID_ID` (SSAID) and MAC addresses.
 This [changed with the release of Android 8.0 (API level 26)](https://android-developers.googleblog.com/2017/04/changes-to-device-identifiers-in.html "Changes in the Android device identifiers").
 As the MAC address is now often randomized when not connected to an access point and the SSAID is no longer a device bound ID.
 Instead, it became a value bound to the user, the device and the app-signing key of the application which requests the SSAID.
 In addition, there are new [recommendations for identifiers](https://developer.android.com/training/articles/user-data-ids.html "Developer Android documentation - User data IDs") in Google's SDK documentation.
 Basically, Gooogle recommends to:

-- use the Advertising ID (`AdvertisingIdClient.Info`) when it comes to advertising -so that a user can decline
+- use the Advertising ID (`AdvertisingIdClient.Info`) when it comes to advertising -so that the user has the option to decline.
 - use the Instance ID (`FirebaseInstanceId`) for device identification.
-- use the SSAID only in case to detect fraud.
+- use the SSAID only for fraud detection and for sharing state between apps signed by the same developer.

-Note that Instance ID and Advertising ID are not stable accross device upgrades and device-resets.
-However, Instance ID will at least allow to identify the current software installation on a device.
+Note that the Instance ID and the Advertising ID are not stable accross device upgrades and device-resets.
+However, the Instance ID will at least allow to identify the current software installation on a device.

 There are a few key terms you can look for when the source code is available: